 The Neutron Dose Reconstruction Project (NDRP) provided an updated assessment of the neutron exposures that monitored workers received while performing work in the RFP plutonium production facilities from 1952 to 1970.
 The NDRP reassessed the neutron doses either by rereading neutron films and plates used to monitor workers for neutron exposures or by estimating the neutron doses for periods when a worker was not monitored for neutron exposures while working in a plutonium-related building.
 The focus of the NDRP was neutron dose; therefore, the study contains data primarily on plutonium workers and not on uranium and other workers, who were unlikely to be monitored for neutron exposure.
 The study has provided NDRP-generated results for those workers in the study for whom there are EEOICPA claims.
-These data are described in the NDRP protocol document (Falk et al. 2005), and the use of these data in dose reconstructions is detailed in ORAUT (2005a).
+These data are described in the NDRP protocol document (Falk et al. 2005).